-One of the members of our group, Professor Sir Alan Dashwood QC, is an internationally recognised authority on EU law and the co-author of a leading textbook in the field, Wyatt and Dashwood’s European Union Law.
+One of the members of our group, Professor Sir Alan Dashwood QC, is an internationally recognised authority on EU law and the co-author of a leading textbook in the field, Wyatt & Dashwood’s European Union Law.
 He was formerly Professor of European Law at Cambridge and a Director in the Legal Service of the Council of the EU.

 EU & Competition Law Barristers

 Call: 1990 Silk: 2012

 Call: 1996 Silk: 2018

 Call: 1999 Silk: 2021